 During a flashback sequence that takes place in 1955, teenagers are driving around in a convertible as Jerry Lee Lewis's "Great Balls Of Fire" blares from the car radio.
 Lewis recorded, and released the song in 1956, one year after the events depicted in this scene take place.
 See more »

-One man buys a first edition, signed copy of "Treasure Island" by Robert Louis Stevenson.
-In later scenes, he and the little girl who stole it refer to the title as "Huck Finn" by Mark Twain.
-In the video and DVD release, his words are dubbed over to correct the mistake.
+A man buys a first edition, signed copy of Treasure Island by 'Robert Louis Stevenson', and a girl steals it.
+Subsequently, both refer to the title as Huck Finn by Mark Twain.
+The goof remains in the theatrical and TV versions, but in the video and DVD releases, his words are dubbed over to correct the mistake.
 See more »

 39 of 48 people found this review helpful.